 Tap a Layer to select it.
 Slide your finger along the Opacity slider to change the opacity of the elements within that Layer instantly.

-You can also swipe to the left on a single Layer to quickly access three options: Export (1), Duplicate (2), and Delete (3).
+Swipe left along any layer's name in the Layers Tab to quickly access three options: Export (1), Duplicate (2), and Delete (3).

 Export single layer

 You can export a single Layer with one tap without leaving your canvas or having to copy-paste your objects into a new document.
 You can export your single layer as .jpg, .png, .svg, and .pdf.

 Tap the icon to duplicate this Layer immediately above the original one.
 This is a great option to consider for new changes without affecting the original Layer.

 Delete any Layer by tapping on the bin button, or simply swipe left on the Layer.

 But be careful, because this cannot be undone!

 Tap and hold the layer or sub-layer you want to move.
 Hold your finger on the layer and drag it up or down to change the order.

 How to access the Guides Layer